peitalin/L2-eigenlayer-restaking/README.md

 # L2 Eigenlayer Restaking via ERC-6551 accounts

+This repo routes contract calls through user-owned 6551 accounts to deposit into Eigenlayer from L2.

 Eigenlayer does not allow ThirdParty withdrawals, users must use their wallets to deposit and withdraw funds.
 So we cannot withdraw on behalf of our users via L1 bridge contracts.

-This forces us to either:
-- **(Option 1)** force users to manually bridge to L1, deposit, withdraw, then bridge back to L2, or
-- **(Option 2)** create an LRT for *every* operator.
+Using 6551 proxies addresses this restriction.

-- **(Option 4)** routing contract calls through user-owned 6551 accounts works around these issues, and keeps custody of funds with the user (who owns the 6551 NFT).
+This also keeps custody of funds with the user (who owns the 6551 NFT) and gives them an escape option to withdraw funds on L1.

 ### Running L2 Restaking Scripts